Disease/Disorder

 Physical examination

-Diagnostic US examinations should follow established protocols such as those outlined by the American Institute for Ultrasound in Medicine (AIUM) or AMSSM.
+Diagnostic US examinations should follow established protocols.
 During a US examination, many physical examination maneuvers can be performed to assess dynamic aspects of musculoskeletal pathology not visualized on static imaging modalities such as X-rays, CT, or MRI.
-Consequently, MSK US examinations are most effective when performed in conjunction with a standard physical examination of the affected region, consisting of:
+Consequently, MSK US examinations are most effective when performed in conjunction with a standard physical examination of the affected region, consisting of

 - Inspection